kipply/cupcake-template/README.md

 2. Proper 404 pages

 3. Add linting rules that work well for this project

-4. Built-in blogs.
-I'm neutral about existing tools (I currently use hexo to statically generate), but I want to build a little static-generator (from markdown) that'll let me route with React and let me hard-code urls.
-I also want interactive and better-looking code blocks!  tl;dr I have little to demand from a static-blog generator and I'd prefer to build it myself since Hexo is already annoying me with the which-version-of-node-am-i-compatible-with game.

 5. Use a different object notation format for the portfolio data that's less vertically-intensive.
 Probably YAMLs, which I actually don't hate.